devnich/python-programming/README.md

 The slicing syntax is `my_list[inclusive_start_position:exclusive_stop_position:optional_step_amount]`

-    # Up to, but not including 3
+    # Up to, but not including index 3
     print('first 3 items of pressures:', pressures[0:3])

-### Indexing beyond the end of the collection is an error

-    pressures[20]

 ### Lists’ values can be replaced by assigning to them